 Paseo del Prado connects the park to the museum mile: Prado Museum, Reina Sofía, Thyssen.
 The avenue is calmer on weekends and often pedestrian-friendly, filling with families on bikes.
 The Cibeles Fountain anchors the northern edge.
 Stunning in that way massive fountains are, but mostly it's just where we say "meet me at Cibeles."

 I go here when I need space to think.
 The northwest corner near Puerta de Alcalá stays quieter.
-There's a small café by the rose garden where the coffee is decent and the seating faces away from main paths.
+There's a small café by the rose garden where the coffee is decent, and the seating faces away from the main paths.
 This whole area represents some of the best things to do in Madrid that balance culture with actual breathing room.

 Where Madrid Is Still Figuring Itself Out